 The articles he wrote for us gave Jason the confidence and motivation to publish his first book, The Victorian Tailor: An Introduction to Period Tailoring.

 Lynn has sewn almost all her life but her output has changed over the years.
 From everyday clothes, home decor and crafts she graduated to dressing porcelain dolls in period clothes, marketing and selling the patterns.
 She has made educational puppets and costumes for such places as the Monterey Bay Aquarium, Point Reyes National Sea Shore and Santa Barbara Botanical Gardens.

 She loves embroidery, elaborate trims, real pearls and making hats; but above all making hats.
 This love of hats has lead to a line of hat patterns and the teaching of many millinery related workshops.
 More of her work can be seen at www.lynnmcmasters.com.

 Lynn lives and works on California’s Central Coast.

-Marion McNealy is Editor for our sister site, Foundations Revealed.
-She loves teaching others draft their own patterns and explore new ideas.
+Marion loves teaching others draft their own patterns and explore new ideas.
 She's best known for her research and recreation of the clothing, hats and material culture of Early Modern Germany which she publishes on her blog, and on her website, but she has a serious weakness for the clothing of the 1800's and the 1950's.

 Marion loves teaching others to draft their own patterns and explore new ideas.
 She has a serious weakness for the straight front corsets and beautiful flossing designs of the late Victorian age.

-Marion hails from the United States, but currently lives with her very patient husband and son in Germany.
+Marion lives with her very patient husband and son in the Pacific North West.

 Bio coming soon